Notable People

 That combination is what made the piece so consequential.

-It is not only that The Dinner Party names women history had sidelined.
-It also reorganizes the hierarchy between high art and domestic labor.
+The Dinner Party names women history had sidelined and reorganizes the hierarchy between high art and domestic labor.
 Needlework, china painting, textile skill, collaboration, research, and spectacle all enter the same field.
 The piece is canonical now, but it was once fiercely contested for exactly that reason.

 Through the Flower, the nonprofit Chicago founded in 1977, helps show how large the project became.
 The organization was created first to support The Dinner Party, then organized its international tour to sixteen venues in six countries on three continents, where more than one million people saw it.
 In 2007 the work found permanent housing at the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum.